MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 adobe-target: true
 ---

-# Build a Serverless API with TypeScript and MongoDB
+# Tutorial: Build a Serverless API with TypeScript and MongoDB

 In this tutorial, you'll learn how to create a serverless API using Azure Functions and TypeScript to store data in MongoDB.
 We'll guide you through deploying your application to Azure, making it accessible via a public HTTP endpoint.